What My Parents Named Me: Jai Vyas

 Where I Would Like To Live: Places that I can’t afford yet

-What am I Studying: Nothing currently (although I am a Psychology Graduate and am preparing for business school – however, to what extent I studied even then is up for debate)
+What am I Studying: Nothing currently (although I am a Psychology Graduate and am preparing for business school – however, to what extent I studied even during graduation is up for debate)

-Would This Turn Into a Sort of Twisted Matrimonial Profile if I Continued With This Any Longer: Perhaps
+Would This Turn Into a Sort of Weird Matrimonial Profile if I Continued With This Any Longer: Perhaps

 Let’s not risk it.
 Longform ftw.